Returning Home after Transplant

 Printer-friendly version

-If you live near your transplant center, you will be able to return to your home after being discharged from the hospital, provided it is a safe environment for you.
-If you live far from the transplant center, you will need to stay in temporary lodging for follow up visits at the outpatient clinic until you are well enough to return home.
+If you live near your transplant center, you will be able to return to your home during this period.
+If not, you will need to stay at lodging near the center until it is safe to send you home.

 Survivorship Care Plan

-• the date, type and site of any radiation you received, including any you received prior to being referred to the transplant center
+• the date, dosage and type of chemotherapy you received, including any you received prior to your referral to the transplant center

-• the date, dosage and type of chemotherapy you received, including any you received prior to being referred to the transplant center
+• the date, type and site of any radiation you received including any you received prior your referral to the transplant center

-• other medications you received while being treated for your disease that have potential long-term health consequences
+• other medications you received while being treated for your disease that have potential long-term health effects

-• any serious infections you developed and how they were treated
+• any serious infections you developed during transplant and how they were treated

 • if you relapsed after transplant, how it was treated

-Early detection and treatment is often the key to successful management of problems after transplant, so do not hesitate to seek the expertise of your transplant team to properly manage your long-term care
+Early detection and treatment is often the key to successful management of problems after transplant.
+You and your local healthcare provider should not hesitate to contact your transplant team for guidance in managing your long-term care

 (To view this page in Spanish click here)